Cellosaurus logo

 https://europepmc.org/search?query=%28ABSTRACT:%22prostate%22%29+AND+%28LABS_PUBS:%221815%22%29&page=1

-will retrieve all papers that mention the word "prostate" in their abstract and are cited in the Cellosaurus.
+will retrieve all papers that mention the word "prostate" in their abstract and are cited in Cellosaurus.

 There are two possibilities: